FelipeCabelloE/BloomAlertHomework/README.md

 **03Frontend** <- Contains the NextJS code necesary for deploying the frontend.

 ## Usage

 Just select one of the two organizations and examine the data.

+**Important** There is a map in the app that needs and environmental variable to work properly.
+If you want to use it please provide your google maps api key here(should be in line 44): "03frontend/components/Maps.js"

 # Getting started